G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 - Oil companies polluting the environment, and ravaging the earth so much so that the world will be uninhabitable in due time.
 But that’s not violence.

 - Nestle is responsible for horrific crises of obesity, nutrition, and water in the U.S. and around the world.
-So much that there is a whole community around it with 275k followers: [r/fucknestle](https://www.reddit.com/r/FuckNestle/) But that’s not violence.
+So much that there is a whole community with 275k followers dedicated to boycotting them: [r/fucknestle](https://www.reddit.com/r/FuckNestle/) But that’s not violence.

 - United Healthcare rejected 32% of claims, over half the industry average, and made billions.
 But that’s not violence.